hschellman/lesson-tutorial-test/_episodes/01-How-to-make-a-lesson.md

 ~~~
 {: .language-bash}

-Wait a couple of minutes and you shouild see your page appear at:
+Wait a couple of minutes and you should see your page appear at:

 `https://<yourname>.github.io/<yoursite>`